-In calculating interest income and expense, the effective interest rate is applied to the gross carrying amount of the asset (when the asset is not credit-impaired) or to the amortised cost of the liability.
-However, for financial assets that have become credit-impaired subsequent to initial recognition, interest income is calculated by applying the effective interest rate to the amortised cost of the financial asset.
+In calculating interest income and expense,the effective interest rate is applied to the gross carrying amount of the asset (when the asset is not credit-impaired) or to the amortised cost of the liability.
+However, for financial assets that have become credit-impaired subsequent to initial recognition, interest income is calculated by applying the effective interest rate to the amortised cost of the financial assets.
 If the asset is no longer credit-impaired, then the calculation of interest income reverts to the gross basis.
-For financial assets that were credit-impaired on initial recognition, interest income is calculated by applying the credit-adjusted effective interest rate to the amortised cost of the asset.
-The calculation of interest income does not revert to a gross basis, even if the credit risk of the asset improves.
+For financial assets that were credit-impaired on initial recognition, interest income does not revert to a gross basis, even if the credit risk of the asset improves.